SIBI-MS/UG-Project-LAMS/README.md

 <h1>LAMS-Library Attendance Management System</h1>
-The LAMS(Library Attendance Management System) is a com- prehensive web-based application designed to streamline the process of mon- itoring and managing student attendance while providing insights into li- brary usage patterns.
-Developed to meet the needs of educational insti- tutions, LAMS offers a range of features aimed at improving attendance tracking, data analysis, and user management.
+<b>The LAMS(Library Attendance Management System) is a com-
+prehensive web-based application designed to streamline the process of mon- itoring and managing student attendance while providing insights into li- brary usage patterns.
+Developed to meet the needs of educational insti- tutions, LAMS offers a range of features aimed at improving attendance tracking, data analysis, and user management.</b>
 The core functionalities of LAMS include:
 <br>
 1. RFID-Based Attendance Tracking: LAMS leverages RFID (Radio-